Network resilience: Conclusions and future perspectives

 As we discussed in Chapter~\ref{Robustness}, network dynamics is a prerequisite for resilience analysis.
-Due to the complexity and often unknown mechanisms operating within complex networks, it is difficult to determine the equation forms, and a set of parameters and mechanistic models are rare for complex systems.
-Thanks to the accumulation of massive data, capturing the detailed node-level dynamics of biological, social and technological systems has become possible, which could help us peek into the inner mechanisms of complex systems.
-It has also become trendy to develop tools for discovering the model of network dynamic directly from data \cite{barzel2015constructing, yuan2019data}, or just network topology \cite{harush2017dynamic, hens2019spatiotemporal} even without a mechanistic model.
+Due to the complex and often unknown mechanisms that operate within complex networks, it is difficult to determine the appropriate equations, and only rarely are sets of parameters and mechanistic models available for complex systems.
+Thanks to the accumulation of massive data, capturing the detailed node-level dynamics of biological, social, and technological systems has become possible, and doing so could help us begin to understand the inner mechanisms of complex systems.
+Developing tools for discovering network dynamic models directly from data \cite{barzel2015constructing, yuan2019data} or simply from network topology \cite{harush2017dynamic}, even in the absence of a mechanistic model, has also become popular.
 Previous studies have shown that a complex system's response to perturbations is driven by a small number of universal mechanisms \cite{barzel2013universality}.
-Thus, the authors also proposed a method to infer the microscopic dynamics of a complex system from observations of its response to external perturbations \cite{barzel2015constructing}, allowing us to construct an effective dynamic model.
-By separating the contribution of network topology from the dynamics, Barzel et al. \cite{harush2017dynamic, hens2019spatiotemporal} developed general tools to translate a network's topology into predictions of its observed propagation patterns.
+The authors of the cited study also proposed a method for inferring the microscopic dynamics of a complex system from observations of its response to external perturbations \cite{barzel2015constructing}, allowing us to construct an effective dynamic model of the system.
+By separating the contributions of network topology from those of network dynamics, Barzel et al. \cite{harush2017dynamic, hens2019spatiotemporal} developed general tools that could be used to translate a network's topology into predictions of its observed propagation patterns.